mochi-hpc/mochi-margo/README.md

 # Margo

-Margo is a utility library built atop Mercury that simplifies RPC service development by providing bindings that can issue concurrent operations without using callback functions and without manual invocation of progress or trigger function loops.
+Margo is a utility library built atop Mercury that simplifies RPC service development by providing bindings that can issue concurrent operations while hiding the complexity of callback functions and progress loops.

-Margo does this by leveraging the Argobots user-level threading system to transparently context switch between blocking operations and progress loops while still retaining the performance advantages of Mercury's native event-driven progress model.
+Margo does this by leveraging the Argobots user-level threading system to transparently and efficiently context switch when functions are waiting on the completion of Margo operations.
+Other user-level threads can therefore continue to make progress while one or more user-level threads are blocked on network resources.
+This approach combines the performance advantages of Mercury's native event-driven execution model with the progamming simplicity of a multi-threaded execution model.

 See the following for more details about Mercury and Argobots: